 Educational signs describe what to harvest and when it is ready.

 The large, grassy area can be reserved for classes and events.
-A stage, tables and chairs all support a flexible and comfortable learning environment.
+A stage, tables and benches all support a flexible and comfortable learning environment.